Travis Lulay

-Travis Lulay (born September 27, 1983) is a former professional Canadian football quarterback.
-Lulay played ten seasons for the BC Lions of the Canadian Football League (CFL) from 2009 to 2018.
+Travis Lulay (born September 27, 1983) is an American former professional football quarterback who played for the BC Lions of the Canadian Football League (CFL) from 2009 to 2018.
 In his first season as a full-time starter, Lulay won the CFL's Most Outstanding Player Award in 2011 and was named the Most Valuable Player of the 2011 Grey Cup.
-He played college football at Montana State.
-Prior to joining the Lions Lulay was a member of the Seattle Seahawks, Berlin Thunder and New Orleans Saints.
+He played college football for the Montana State Bobcats.
+Prior to joining the Lions, Lulay was a member of the Seattle Seahawks, Berlin Thunder and New Orleans Saints.

 College career

 Lulay led Montana State in rushing his senior year with 611 yards.
 He left with school records for career passing yards (10,746-11th in NCAA Division I-AA history), single-season total offense, and total offense in a career, and in his four years led the Bobcats to three victories over their state rivals, the University of Montana Grizzlies.
 In 2005, while playing at Montana State University – Bozeman he completed 223 passes in 388 attempts for 2,629 yards.
 His passing percentage was 57.5%.
 He threw for 17 passing TD's and 10 INT's.
 His quarterback rating was 123.7.
 He graduated with a GPA of 3.91.